 - Infant seizures

-If a baby’s heart rate and blood pressure are lower than normal at birth or they have a low heart rate after delivery, this is an indication of asphyxia.
+If a baby’s heart rate and blood pressure are lower than normal at birth or they have a low heart rate after delivery, this indicates asphyxia.
 Left untreated, the baby could suffer severe brain damage.
-The baby needs to be treated as soon as risk factors are detected to prevent long-term effects of fetal distress during labor and lifelong debilitation.
+The baby needs treatment as soon as risk factors are detected to prevent long-term effects and debilitation caused by fetal distress during labor.

-If the baby is still in the uterus, the mother can be given oxygen during labor and throughout the delivery.
-A cesarean section may be required if the problems persist.
+If the baby is still in the uterus, the mother can receive oxygen during labor and throughout the delivery.
+A c-section may be required if the problems persist.
 If the baby is already born, the medical team may ventilate the baby and administer heart and blood pressure medication.

 Long-Term Complications of Birth Asphyxia